------WARNINGS AND PRECAUTIONS-----
+------WARNINGS AND PRECAUTIONS-----

-• Embryo-Fetal Toxicity: Can cause fetal harm.
-In patients who can become pregnant, a negative pregnancy test is recommended before initiating

-- QSYMIA and monthly during therapy; advise use of effective contraception.
-QSYMIA is available through a limited program under a Risk Evaluation and Mitigation Strategy (REMS) (5.1). - Suicidal Behavior and Ideation: Monitor for depression or suicidal thoughts.
-Discontinue QSYMIA if symptoms develop (5.2). - Risk of Ophthalmologic Adverse Reactions: Acute myopia and secondary angle closure glaucoma have been reported.
+- Embryo-Fetal Toxicity: Can cause fetal harm.
+In patients who can become pregnant, a negative pregnancy test is recommended before initiating QSYMIA and monthly during therapy; advise use of effective contraception.
+QSYMIA is available through a limited program under a Risk Evaluation and Mitigation Strategy (REMS) (5.1). - Increase in Heart Rate: Monitor heart rate, especially in those with cardiac or cerebrovascular disease (5.2). - Suicidal Behavior and Ideation: Monitor for depression or suicidal thoughts.
+Discontinue QSYMIA if symptoms develop (5.3). - Risk of Ophthalmologic Adverse Reactions: Acute myopia and secondary angle closure glaucoma have been reported.
 Immediately discontinue QSYMIA if symptoms develop.
-Consider QSYMIA discontinuation if visual field defects occur (5.3). - Mood and Sleep Disorders: Consider dosage reduction or discontinuation for clinically significant or persistent mood or sleep disorder symptoms (5.4). - Cognitive Impairment: May cause disturbances in attention or memory, or speech/language problems.
-Caution patients about operating automobiles or hazardous machinery when starting treatment (5.5). - Slowing of Linear Growth: Consider dosage reduction or discontinuation if pediatric patients are not growing or gaining height as expected (5.6). - Metabolic Acidosis: Measure electrolytes before and during treatment.
-If persistent metabolic acidosis develops, reduce dosage or discontinue QSYMIA (5.7). - Decrease in Renal Function: Measure creatinine before and during treatment.
-For persistent creatinine elevations, reduce dosage or discontinue QSYMIA (5.8). - Serious Skin Reactions: QSYMIA should be discontinued at the first sign of a rash, unless the rash is clearly not drug-related (5.13).
+Consider QSYMIA discontinuation if visual field defects occur (5.4). - Mood and Sleep Disorders: Consider dosage reduction or discontinuation for clinically significant or persistent mood or sleep disorder symptoms (5.5). - Cognitive Impairment: May cause disturbances in attention or memory, or speech/language problems.
+Caution patients about operating automobiles or hazardous machinery when starting treatment (5.6). - Slowing of Linear Growth: Consider dosage reduction or discontinuation if pediatric patients are not growing or gaining height as expected (5.7). - Metabolic Acidosis: Measure electrolytes before and during treatment.
+If persistent metabolic acidosis develops, reduce dosage or discontinue QSYMIA (5.8). - Decrease in Renal Function: Measure creatinine before and during treatment.
+For persistent creatinine elevations, reduce dosage or discontinue QSYMIA (5.9). - Serious Skin Reactions: QSYMIA should be discontinued at the first sign of a rash, unless the rash is clearly not drug-related (5.16).